apache/couchdb/src/docs/src/api/database/find.rst

     :>json number skip: Skip parameter used.
     :>json array fields: Fields to be returned by the query.
     :>json boolean partitioned: The database is partitioned or not.
+    :>json array index_candidates: The list of all indexes that were found but not selected for serving the query.
+See :ref:`the section on index selection <find/index_selection>` below for the details.
+    :>json object selector_hints: Extra information on the selector to provide insights about its usability.

     :code 200: Request completed successfully
     :code 400: Invalid request